Swansea University Students' Union: Democracy

 The Students' Union is a democracy governed by the articles of governance and schedules.
 All students of Swansea University are automatically enrolled into the Union at the beginning of each term and then have the right to propose and vote on Ideas (motions) at the Student Forums.

 Representing the students are the executive committee which is made up of Full Time Officers and the Part Time Officers.
 The Executive sets the policy and direction of the Students' Union, and is guided through with policy proposals made at the Student Forums.
 Commonly referred to as the 'Exec', it is made up of the elected 6 full-time Officers and 15 part-time elected officers.
 The Chair of the Committee is the Union President.

 Services

 The Union runs a variety of services including a supermarket ("MyCostCutter"), a coffee shop (Fulton Coffee Co), and student bars (JCs, and Tafarn Tawe).
 There is also an Advice & Support Centre and a Nursery.

 Advice and Support Centre

 The Union runs the Support Centre which has 3 advisers.
-It is a free and confidential service that gives advice on a variety of topics, such as debt, academic problems, consumer advice, housing, contracts, personal issues, employment and health.
+It is a service that gives advice on a variety of topics, such as debt, academic problems, consumer advice, housing, contracts, personal issues, employment and health.